 If you are getting error messages or no response while trying to execute commands in the Command Prompt, it could be due to several reasons.
 In this tutorial, we’ll check out the solutions to fix the commands not working issue in Command Prompt in Windows 10 and 11.
-We’ll explore the common reasons why commands may not work as expected or why the Command Prompt is not recognizing commands and provide practical solutions to make things work for you.
+We’ll explore the common reasons why commands don’t work as expected or the Command Prompt doesn’t recognize commands and provide practical solutions to make things work for you.

 The idea to write this guide occurred to me from a personal experience.
-Windows PowerShell commands worked normally on my PC but, for some reason, the commands I issued returned errors saying the Command Prompt does not recognize commands.
+Windows PowerShell commands worked normally on my PC but the commands I issued returned errors saying the Command Prompt does not recognize commands.

 'ipconfig' is not recognized as an internal or external command, operable program or batch file.